-18.2.5.1 The purpose of supervision is to promote professional learning, staff development and school improvement by 1. observing the professional practice of a teacher or teacher
+18.2.5.1 The purpose of supervision is to promote professional learning, staff development and school improvement by 1. observing the professional practice of a teacher or teacher with a principal designation and providing the person with expert, constructive feedback on those of their behaviours and practices that are exemplary and those that may require evaluation; and

-- 1. Observing the professional practice of a teacher of teacher with a principal designation and providing the person with expert, constructive feedback on those of their behaviours and practices that are exemplary and those that may require evaluation; and - 2. offering a teacher or teacher with a principal designation support, guidance and professional development opportunities.
+2. offering a teacher or teacher with a principal designation support, guidance and professional development opportunities.
 [1980, 2020]